exectx/t3-cloudflare/README.md

-# T3-App templates - Cloudflare Pages
+# T3-App templates - Cloudflare Workers & Pages

-This is a collection of basic create-t3-app templates designed for compatibility with Cloudflare Pages.
+This is a collection of basic create-t3-app templates designed for compatibility with Cloudflare Workers & Pages.
 You can use these templates with the Cloudflare C3 CLI and pnpm as the package manager:

 > [!NOTE]
 > Feel free to open an issue or PR if you have better templates